 Offers in Compromise

 The Offer in Compromise program is one of the more famous collection alternatives available at the IRS.
-It has been featured on sketchy late-night TV and radio ads promising to “settle your debt for pennies on the dollar” or “negotiate with the IRS.”
-While some people get these results, they have more to do with their financial condition.
+Featured on sketchy late-night TV ads, they promise to settle your debt for pennies on the dollar or negotiate with the IRS.
+While some people see these results, they have more to do with their financial condition.

 Doubt as to Collectability

 A Doubt as to Collectability Offer in Compromise is the more well-known of the two types of Offers in Compromise.
-Also, it is the more heavily advertised and misrepresented of the two.
-If you have heard of companies advertising a “one-time tax forgiveness program” or to “settle your tax debt for pennies on the dollar,” this is most likely the program they were trying to push.
+Also, it’s the more heavily advertised and misrepresented of the two.
+If you hear companies advertising a one-time tax forgiveness program to settle your tax debt for pennies on the dollar, this is most likely the program they push.

 While the program does exist, the advertisements are often quite misleading.
 The program is not as much a negotiation as advertisers lead people to believe.
 Bankruptcy laws were partially modeled on the IRS’s offer in compromise program.

 The process is much more akin to proving that you can’t pay than a “settlement.”
-This means that there are some strict requirements for this program.
+There are some strict requirements for this program.
 Your acceptance into it often has more to do with your financial situation than the strength of a “negotiator.”
 If you do not meet the requirements, your offer will be denied instantly.

-This is one reason why while we do file offers in compromise.
+This is one reason why we do file offers in compromise.
 We often counsel people against them and suggest other strategies.
-In addition to the cost of preparing an Offer in Compromise and the fees associated with following up with the IRS, a failed Offer in Compromise also extends the amount of time the IRS is legally able to attempt collection of tax debt.
+In addition to the cost of preparing an Offer in Compromise and following up with the IRS, a failed OIC extends the amount of time the IRS can legally attempt collection of tax debt.